tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 The latest ideas:

-Music, Meaning, and Abstract Art
+Music, Meaning, and Modern Art

 # Important: Limit Use of First and Second Person